autocrypt/protected-headers/draft-protected-headers.in.md

 FIXME: register flag for legacy-display part

 MAYBE: provide a list of user-facing headers, or a new "user-visible" column in some table of known RFC5322 headers?

+MAYBE: provide a comparable indicator for which headers are "structural" ?

 Security Considerations
 =======================